 MAKE IT FABULOUS: The Architecture and Designs of William T. Georgis

-Written by William T. Georgis, Donald Albrecht, and Natalie Shivers
+William T. Georgis, Donald Albrecht, and Natalie Shivers

 Sumptuous and scrupulous in equal measure, the work of William T. Georgis is a glamorous blend of high-style architecture and expressive, innovative applications of the traditions of the decorative arts.
 In the twenty years since he founded his namesake firm, Georgis has created a dazzling portfolio consisting primarily of houses and apartments; other projects include restaurants, commercial interiors, and galleries.
 Georgis melds elegant architecture, imaginative furniture and fixtures (often custom-designed), and a layered assembly of art and objects with what he terms “a bit of magic.”
 A thoughtful eclecticism, informed by an extensive knowledge of art, architecture, and the decorative arts, characterizes all his work.

 The first monograph on Georgis, Make It Fabulous presents sixteen houses and apartments in New York City, Long Island, Florida, Montana, and California.
 All the residences were designed around important art collections and often include specially commisioned pieces.
 Among the projects showcased are Georgis’s own homes, a smoked-glass townhouse in New York and a vacation house that hangs over the bay in La Jolla, California.
 Also included in the volume are Chinatown Brasserie, a theatrical eatery in lower Manhattan, and the interiors of historic Lever House, a respectful restoration of a modern masterpiece.